 In light of the inescapable trends outlined below, we predict the steady proliferation of comparable GigLaw firms that put into place similar value propositions, each leveraging their own unique specialties.
 And, as long-time practitioners dismayed by the strain on the attorney-client relationship caused by the final stages of the BigLaw model, we believe this can’t happen quickly enough.

-Well Before the Covid-19 Pandemic, the Legal Industry Was Shifting from a Practice-Focused Model to a Client-Focused Model (Much Like Our Shift from BigLaw to GigLaw).
+Well Before the Covid-19 Pandemic, the Legal Industry Was Shifting from a Practice-Focused Model to a Client-Focused Model.

 At the beginning of 2020, The Center on Ethics and the Legal Profession at the Georgetown University Law Center issued their anticipated “2020 Report on the State of the Legal Market.”
 The report’s prognosis on the state of the lingering BigLaw model was nothing short of apocalyptic.
 Adamant that the “fundamental choice that most law firms face is to adjust to the new realities of the marketplace or face an increasing erosion of their abilities to compete effectively,” the report was derisive of “incremental changes” that attempted to “stave off the inevitable.”
 The authors concluded that “sooner or later, the market will prevail” and the firms that decline to “listen” to the market will fight for “crumbs”: